Dasharo/docs/docs/unified-test-documentation/generic-testing-stand-setup.md

 Once we've collected everything, we can move on to setting up the equipment.

+!!!
+Remember

-Remember about two important rules while making connections and placing stand in the rack:
+    Two important rules while making connections and placing stand in the rack:

-> **Use ESD Strap**: When assembling and connecting equipment in the lab, it is essential to use ESD straps.
+    * **Use ESD Strap**: When assembling and connecting equipment in the lab, it is essential to use ESD straps.
 These straps help to prevent electrostatic discharge and protect sensitive electronic components from damage.
 Make sure you wear a strap every time you make a connection, and if someone is helping you, they have to also wear an ESD strap.
-> **Cut off the power supply**: Before making any connections and ensure that the platform, RTE and any other components are disconnected from power.
+    * **Cut off the power supply**: Before making any connections and ensure that the platform, RTE and any other components are disconnected from power.
 This precautionary measure reduces the risk of electrical accidents and protects both the equipment and you.

 ### RTE setup